Skip to Main Content

 PNC Bank versus PenFed

 PenFed, a Virginia-based credit union, offers the same range of products to borrowers as PNC Bank with some slightly sweeter deals.
-PenFed is an excellent option for those that are looking to finance a little or a lot of their next vehicle.
-Loan amounts range from $500 all the way to up to $150,000 — a much wider range than PNC offers.
+PenFed is an excellent option for those financing a large amount of their next vehicle.
+Loan amounts go up to $150,000 — a much higher maximum than PNC offers.
 However, PenFed requires a savings account with the credit union in order to secure a loan.

 PNC Bank versus U.S. Bank